kulado/wealthmind/README.md

 We will need an upgraded version of postgrest with a fix for [this postgrest bug](https://github.com/begriffs/postgrest/issues/906).
 We also need to modify the user signup process to set up the roles correctly.

-To upload a file to the database via havenapi:
+To upload a file to the database via kuladoapi:

     curl -X POST -H "Authorization: Bearer $TOKEN" -F "name=filename.pdf" \
       -F "file=@apitest/features/minimal.pdf" \